microsoft/r-server-loan-credit-risk/Typical.md

 <p/>
 <a name="rstudiologin"></a>

 Debra will develop her R scripts in  the Open Source Edition of RStudio Server, installed on her cluster's edge node.
-You can follow along on <a href="{{ site.aka_url_hdi }}">your own cluster deployed by Cortana Analytics Gallery</a>.
+You can follow along on <a href="{{ site.deploy_url_hdi }}">your own cluster deployed by Cortana Analytics Gallery</a>.
 Access RStudio by using the url of the form: <br/> <code>http://CLUSTERNAME.azurehdinsight.net/rstudio</code>.
 <p/>
 <div class="alert alert-info" role="alert">
 When you first visit the url to access RStudio, you will see two different logins.
 Use the username and  password you created when you deployed the HDInsight solution for both of these prompts.